superdan272727/simpleBot/README.md

 SETUP:

-Run "npm install" to install dependencies\n
+Run "npm install" to install dependencies,
-Make a ".env" file, and put all the stuff in ".env.example" into there.\n Run "node index.js" to run the bot.
+Make a ".env" file, and put all the stuff in ".env.example" into there, then Run "node index.js" to run the bot.